dpanshuarora/email-classifier/readme.md

 python predict.py
 ```

-(1) It will ask for a gmail login id and password.
+(1) It will ask for a gmail login id and password.\n
-(2) Grant modification permissions.
+(2) Grant modification permissions.\n
-(3) It will collect the latest emails and then classify them.
+(3) It will collect the latest emails and then classify them.\n
 (4) All travel emails will be labelled on the user's Gmail account.